 Staff meet regularly with residents to review needs, plan action steps and assist with applications and paperwork.

-Launched in 1985, Denison is the oldest of Fife’s residential programs and is home to five residents with staff on-site to provide 24 hour support services.
-Denison is considered long-term transitional housing, supporting resident independence and transition into independent living or other permanent supportive housing in the community.
-Fife House is fully responsible for waiting lists, building maintenance, property management, rent collection, and support services.
-From Fife House’s six-person staff team, clients receive case management, practical supports and assistance with activities of daily living aimed at maintaining their health and independence.
+The Denison Program is Fife House’s oldest and home to five clients with staff on-site to provide 24/7 support services.
+The program is considered long-term transitional housing, supporting clients’ independence and transition in to independent living or other permanent supportive housing in the community.
+Fife House is responsible for waiting lists, building maintenance, property management, rent collection, and support services.
+Clients receive case management, practical supports and assistance with activities of daily living aimed at maintaining their health and independence.
 Clients have their own bedroom and share common facilities like bathrooms, the kitchen, the living room, and the yard.
 Rent is geared-to-income, as set out by the Ministry of Housing.
-Clients are encouraged to take responsibility, as much as their health permits, for their own care and for the house.

-The Denison Program also provides housing support and case management services to an additional 17 clients who are housed at three locations in our partnership with St. Clare’s Multifaith Housing and Toronto Community Housing.
-These locations are mainly in the west end of the city.
-Fife House has partnered with Toronto Community Housing for four units in a house in the West end of Toronto.
-Denison Staff provide satellite support to the residents there.
+The Denison Program also provides housing support and case management services to an additional 14 clients who are housed at three locations in partnership with St. Clare’s Multifaith Housing and Toronto Community Housing.

 Huntley Transitional Housing Program

-20 units of transitional housing for HIV+ individuals exiting or being diverted from the shelter system, including 24/7 clinical and support services , a managed alcohol program, and extensive focus on independent living skills
+20 units of transitional housing for individuals exiting or being diverted from the shelter system

-Integrated living residence with 112 units operated under a strong partnership arrangement
+Integrated living residence with 112 units operated under a partnership agreement

-The Sherbourne Apartments are designed to serve an integrated population of seniors and people living with HIV/AIDS in close partnership with Woodgreen Community Services and Wellesley Central Residence Inc. With a roof-top healing garden, community kitchen, communal lounge and ground floor patio, the Sherbourne Apartments embody the vision to create a supportive environment of acceptance and tolerance for all residents.
-Fife House provides housing and support services for people living with HIV/AIDS in 45 of the 112 units in the building, a combination of bachelors, one bedroom, and two bedroom units for families or individuals, some with live-in caregivers.
-Support is provided seven days a week, 24 hours a day based on identified client needs and goals through ongoing case management and service plans.
+The Sherbourne Program is designed to serve an integrated population of seniors and people living with HIV/AIDS in close partnership with Woodgreen Community Services and Wellesley Central Residence Inc. The building features a roof-top healing garden, community kitchen, communal lounge and ground floor patio.
+Fife House provides housing and support services for people living with HIV/AIDS in 45 of the 112 units in the building.
+These are a combination of bachelors, one bedroom, and two bedroom units for families or individuals, some with live-in caregivers.
+Support is provided 24/7 based on identified client needs and goals through ongoing case management and service plans.
 An emphasis is placed on life skills development and supporting independent living.
-The Sherbourne Program has played an integral role in the success of the HIV/AIDS Complex Care Project between 2012 and 2015, housing ten individuals living with HIV/AIDS who are aging and have multiple complex health conditions.
-The Complex Care Program was unique in Toronto and has since evolved into providing transitional care coordination, which provides intense case management to vulnerable individuals living with multiple health complications, and today connects Fife House to the broader health care community through the Metro East Toronto Health Links and their Virtual Hub.
-The six-person Sherbourne staffing team’s engagement and support with complex care residents has led to several clients graduating from the Complex Care Program to service as usual with residential program supports.

-Over the course of ten years at this location, Fife House has gained not only a valuable partner in Woodgreen and also access to a wider network of partner agencies which has allowed us to cope quickly with the changing needs of the community and grow together to enhance the lives of our residents.
-Through this, Fife House has been able to leverage the expertise of each organization to offer a program greater than the sum of its parts.
+Over the course of twelve years at this location, Fife House has gained a valuable partner in Woodgreen as well as access to a wider network of partner agencies.
+This has allowed us to cope quickly with the changing needs of the community and grow together to enhance the lives of our residents.
+Together, Fife House and Woodgreen leverage the expertise of each organization to offer a program greater than the sum of its parts.

 Sherbourne Transitional Housing Program

 The Transitional Housing Program (THP) provides temporary, supportive housing for nine months, in a shared communal living environment to 11 people living with HIV/AIDS.
-Many residents of THP arrive with an often lengthy history of homelessness or chronically unstable housing.
-Each resident is provided a furnished bachelorette unit with kitchenette and private bathroom, and shared common living, dining, kitchen, and laundry facilities.
-THP is staffed 24 hours, seven days per week and the six-person staff team provide residents with goal-focused service planning, intensive case management, assistance with activities of daily living, and advocacy support.
-The focus is on improved health outcomes, finding permanent housing, and connection to needed care and supports.
-Fife House partners closely with the Positive Service Coordination, a program through LOFT McEwan, who provide additional case management during residents’ stay and which continues when they move out into the community.
-In 2017/2018, the program served 31 persons, with 21 move-ins and 21 move-outs with 81% of clients reaching their goal of independent housing.
+Many clients of THP arrive with a lengthy history of homelessness or chronically unstable housing.
+Each client is provided a furnished bachelor unit with a kitchenette and private bathroom, and shared common living, dining, kitchen, and laundry facilities.
+THP is staffed 24/7.
+The six-person staff team provide clients with goal-focused service planning, intensive case management, assistance with activities of daily living, and advocacy support.
+The focus is on improved health outcomes, finding permanent housing, and connection to care and supports.
+Fife House partners closely with the Positive Service Coordination, a program through LOFT McEwan, which provides additional case management during clients’ stay which continues when they move out into the community.
+In 2019-2020, the program served 28 people.